 This is the first official step in linking a server to DareNET.
 The process from here on in is controlled by the Infrastructure team.
 All inqueries should be addressed in the first instance to infrastructure at darenet.org.
-This is also the address to send your completed application request.

 Applications are judged, to a large extent, on their content and professionalism, so you're encouraged to provide all requested information and to take time to fill it out to the best of your ability.
 You should be truthful and accurate in your responses.
 Your application will be scrutinised, and if found to be intentionally false, you'll be barred from being involved with this network in any official capacity.

 A technical evaluation of your server will be conducted, which may include: